hebermattos/cqrs-example/readme.md

 * Independent Scalability: By separating the command and query databases, each can scale independently as needed, allocating resources where necessary without affecting the other.

 * Different Performance Needs: Using different data storage technologies for read and write operations can meet specific performance requirements more effectively.
 For instance, a relational database may ensure data consistency during writes, while a NoSQL database may offer better read performance.

+### Challenges

+* Complexity: Adopting CQRS adds complexity to system architecture and development.
+Managing separate models for read and write operations increases cognitive load and requires effort to maintain consistency.

+* Data Consistency: Ensuring consistency between the command and query sides is challenging.
+Synchronizing data between the two databases may lead to eventual consistency issues or additional overhead.

+* Performance Overhead: Maintaining separate read and write models, along with data synchronization, can impact system performance.
+Careful design and optimization are necessary to address potential performance bottlenecks.